mslhii/CommuteAlarm/README.md

 # CommuteAlarm
 Alarm clock that is set based on the traffic conditions.
 Uses Google Directions API to get current and future traffic info.
 Polls it repeatedly using a background Timer service that is user customizable.
+Constant internet connectivity is needed.

 Still a WIP, lots of testing needed